Why is this important?

 If you're a British citizen you have an automatic right to reside in the UK, as well as in Ireland, Isle of Man and Channel Islands.
 This is known as the common travel area and you will also be considered to be habitually resident in the UK if you've been living in any of these places.

-However, if you have recently returned to the UK after a period living outside of the common travel area, you may have to show that you satisfy the habitual residence test in order to claim certain means-tested benefits.
-You will not be subject to the test if you have simply been on a long holiday or a gap year but if you've spent many years away and/or no longer have property or close family in the UK you are likely to be subject to the test.
+However, if you've recently returned to the UK after a period living outside of the common travel area, you may have to show that you satisfy the habitual residence test in order to claim certain means-tested benefits.
+You should not be subject to the test if you've simply been abroad on a long holiday or a gap year.
+In these cases you should be treated as a 'returning resident'.
+However, if you've spent some time living or working abroad you could find yourself subject to the test when you return to the UK, particularly if you no longer have property or close family in the UK.

 The HRT looks at what ties you already have in the UK and what you are doing to make the UK the centre of your life.
 The Department for Work and Pensions (DWP) or other benefit agencies will also want to know how much you have cut ties with the country where you were living before.
 You will be asked a series of questions tailored to your individual circumstances to try and find out this information.
 You should be ready to give as much evidence and documentation as you can if you are asked these type of questions.